 Translating your marketing into customer loyalty

-It’s a competitive world out there, as some of the biggest brands battle to be heard against the noise of those around them.
-Many offer preferential treatment for new customers, which has created a culture of brand-hopping in an ever growing bid to get the best deal, try something new or get the latest reward.
+It’s a competitive world out there, we all know it.
+Lots of the biggest brands battle to be heard against the noise of those around them.
+Many offer preferential treatment for new customers.
+This has created a culture of brand-hopping in an ever growing bid to get the best deal, try something new or get the latest reward.
 Yet companies are always looking for ways to ensure customer loyalty and prevent this cycle of constant change.
-This week OTB is exploring how you can translate your marketing strategy into customer retention and encourage high levels of brand loyalty.
+This week Think OTB is exploring how you can translate your marketing strategy into customer retention.
+We’re going to help you encourage high levels of brand loyalty.

-The concept of loyalty schemes may seem a little outdated, conjuring images of shabby business cards covered in coffee stamps that fill your wallet until the next time you happen to fancy a cappuccino.
-Yet these days some of the biggest brands have redesigned the humble loyalty card with their own upmarket equivalents, offering an array of tempting rewards in a bid to personalise your shopping experience.
+The concept of loyalty schemes may seem a little outdated.
+It might conjure images of shabby business cards covered in coffee stamps that fill your wallet.
+Yet these days some of the biggest brands have redesigned the humble loyalty card with their own upmarket equivalents.
+They offer an array of tempting rewards in a bid to personalise your shopping experience.

-Once this goal is clear in your strategy, it is possible to tailor and focus your loyalty-based marketing with this end in sight.
-Loyalty for the sake of loyalty does not create a strong return on investment or add value to your business, so it is important to consider these goals before jumping in feet first.
+Once this goal is clear in your strategy, it is possible to tailor and focus your loyalty-based marketing.
+Loyalty for the sake of loyalty does not create a strong return on investment or add value to your business.
+So, it is important to consider these goals before jumping in feet first.
 As Marketing Donut quite rightly stated, ‘loyal customers are good for your business because they become your best advocates’, and in many ways become your best advertisement.

-A great way to boost your understanding and creativity when it comes to translating marketing into customer loyalty is to learn from those who have done it well.
-While supermarket chains are well known for their simple approach to personalisation and rewards, there are many other brands that have got it spot on when it comes to retaining their customers and keeping them sweet with rewards.
+Are you looking to boost your understanding and creativity when it comes to translating marketing into customer loyalty?
+Then learn from those who have done it well!
+Supermarket chains are particularly well known for their simple approach to personalisation and rewards.
+But, there are many other brands that have got it spot.
+Take a look at who else is retaining their customers and keeping them sweet with rewards.

-One such example is Virgin, who through their Virgin Atlantic Flying Club has created a great model which could inspire those looking to boost loyalty through their marketing.
-Not only can Virgin Atlantic customers collect air miles as is often typical of the industry, Virgin offers a tiered reward system encouraging its customers to use their services time and time again.
+Virgin, through their Virgin Atlantic Flying Club, has created a great model which could inspire you.
+Customers can collect air miles as is often typical of the industry, but the brand goes further.
+Virgin offers a tiered reward system encouraging its customers to use their services time and time again.
 Rewards range from Club Red members earning discounts on rental cars, airport parking and hotels, while the highest Club Gold level can enjoy double air miles, priority boarding and even a pre-flight massage in the exclusive Virgin clubhouse.
-This personalised reward scheme teamed with Virgin’s iconic ‘flying in the face of ordinary’ branding, which paints itself as an adventurous, pioneering and upmarket airline company, has worked wonders for this relatively small wing of Richard Branson’s ever growing empire.
+This personalised reward scheme teamed with Virgin’s iconic ‘flying in the face of ordinary’ branding.
+It paints itself as an adventurous, pioneering and upmarket airline company.
+This branding has worked wonders for this relatively small wing of Richard Branson’s ever growing empire.